paralax/awesome-honeypots/README.md

 - Honeytokens
     - [Honeyλ](https://github.com/0x4D31/honeylambda) - honeyLambda 'serverless trap' is a simple, serverless application designed to create and monitor URL honeytokens, on top of AWS Lambda and Amazon API Gateway.
-    - [Honeybits](https://github.com/0x4D31/honeybits) - A tool that can be used to create and place breadcrumbs and honeytokens to lead the attackers to honeypots (in production environment)
+    - [Honeybits](https://github.com/0x4D31/honeybits) - A simple tool designed to enhance the effectiveness of your traps by spreading breadcrumbs & honeytokens across your production servers and workstations to lure the attacker toward your honeypots.
     - [CanaryTokens](https://github.com/thinkst/canarytokens)
     - [dcept](https://github.com/secureworks/dcept) - A tool for deploying and detecting use of Active Directory honeytokens